terminusdb/terminusdb-docs/index/json-diff-and-patch.md

 ## See Also

-### JSON-DP demonstration
+### JSON Diff and Patch demonstration

-A [demonstration](json-diff-and-patch/json-diff-and-patch-demonstration.md) of using JSON-DP with a TerminusDB or TerminusX client, including the use of JSON-DP with MongoDB.
+A [demonstration](json-diff-and-patch/json-diff-and-patch-demonstration.md) of using JSON Diff and Patch with a TerminusDB or TerminusX client, including the use of JSON Diff and Patch with MongoDB.

-### JSON-DP client functions
+### JSON Diff and Patch client functions

 JavaScript client [diff ](https://terminusdb.com/docs/index/terminusx-db/reference-guides/javascript-client-reference/woqlclient#getdiff)and [patch](https://terminusdb.com/docs/index/terminusx-db/reference-guides/javascript-client-reference/woqlclient#patch).